voxel51/api-js/README.md

 export VOXEL51_API_TOKEN="/path/to/your/api-token.json"
 ```

-Alternatively, you can permanently activate a token with following js code.
-Run this code in Node js:
+Alternatively, you can permanently activate a token with following `JavaScript` code.
+Open the `nodejs REPL` and run this code:

 ```js
 let voxel51 = require('.');